Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 ---
-title: Exploring & Improving the Thread Safety of NumPy's Test Suite
+title: "Exploring & Improving the Thread Safety of NumPy's Test Suite"
-description: WIP
+description: "With the release of free-threaded builds of Python, it's more important than ever to ensure Python code is thread-safe.
+Here I detail my journey making the NumPy test suite thread-safe over the course of my internship."
-published: October 23, 2025
+published: October 24, 2025
 authors: [britney-whittington]
 category: [Developer workflows, OSS Experience, Internship]
 featuredImage:
-  src: /posts/numpy-thread-safe-test-suite/feature.png
+  src: /posts/numpy-thread-safe-test-suite/free-threaded-numpy.png
-  alt: 'An illustration of a brown and white hand coming towards each other to pass a business card with the logo of Quansight Labs.'
+  alt: 'The NumPy logo over a backdrop of a spider web.
+Hornet from Hollow Knight: Silksong is sitting on the NumPy logo.
+In the web are four phrase: Free-threaded Python, pytest-run-parallel, pytest test suite, and OS practices.'
 hero:
-  imageSrc: /posts/numpy-thread-safe-test-suite/hero.webp
+  imageSrc: /posts/numpy-thread-safe-test-suite/free-threaded-numpy.png
-  imageAlt: 'The NumPy logo'
+  imageAlt: 'The NumPy logo over a backdrop of a spider web.
+Hornet from Hollow Knight: Silksong is sitting on the NumPy logo.
+In the web are four phrase: Free-threaded Python, pytest-run-parallel, pytest test suite, and OS practices.'
 ---

 Hello!
-My name is Britney Whittington, and I had the honor of being part of Quansight's 2025 cohort of interns.
-For the past three months, I worked with [Nathan Goldbaum](https://github.com/ngoldbaum) and [Lysandros Nikolaou](https://github.com/lysnikolaou) to improve the thread safety of NumPy's test suite.
-This project involved working with various parts of NumPy and other libraries, and taught me a lot about OSS practices.
+My name is Britney Whittington, and I had the honor of interning at Quansight for the past three months.
+During this time, I worked with [Nathan Goldbaum](https://github.com/ngoldbaum) and [Lysandros Nikolaou](https://github.com/lysnikolaou) to improve the thread safety of NumPy's test suite.
+This project involved working with various parts of NumPy and other libraries and taught me a lot about OSS practices.

 With the release of free-threaded builds of Python, it's more important than ever to ensure Python code is thread-safe.
 This blog post details my journey improving the thread safety of NumPy's test suite.
 If you ever decide to tackle making your own code and test suite more thread-safe, hopefully my experience is helpful!
 So, feel free to kick back as I describe how I messed with NumPy's test suite, from my first one-line commit to updating the CI jobs.